 Criteria for Review

-• Applicant must be a current peer reviewed member of AIC (Professional Associate or Fellow)
+- Applicant must be a current AIC member.

 Application Process

 Applications are submitted through our online application portal.
 When you enter the portal, you will be prompted to login to the system using a login ID and password.
-If you already have an account (this should be the case if you are an AIC member or have participated in an AIC or FAIC program), use the same login information you use to access that account.
+This system is not currently synced with F/AIC’s main database, so your login information may be different.
 If you do not have an account in the system, you can quickly set one up before you begin your application.

 The online form will take you through the four sections of the application: